Terms and Conditions

 An Import function allows multiple customers to be loaded from a spreadsheet.

 - Bookings– to maintain a calendar of room bookings by the Venue’s customers, including single or repeat bookings.
 Bookings may be provisional or confirmed.
-The Venue’s customer may optionally be invited to confirm or cancel a provisional booking using a self-service function initiated from an email sent by the Hosted Services.
+The Venue’s customer may optionally be invited to confirm or cancel a provisional booking using a self-service function initiated from an email sent by MyHallWizard.

 An Import function allows multiple single bookings to be loaded from a spreadsheet.

-- A Public Calendar is optionally available to Customers in the Free Tier or who have Subscribed.
-The Public Calendar is available as a web page within the Hosted Services, or can be embedded into the Customer’s own website.
+- A Public Calendar is optionally available to You in the Free Tier or if You have Subscribed.
+The Public Calendar is available as a web page within MyHallWizard, or can be embedded into Your own website.

 - Booking Requests – allows members of the public to request a booking for particular rooms at particular times.
 A Venue User must review the booking request once it has been raised prior to creating a customer record and a provisional or confirmed Booking.